 Patience and understanding are vital in ensuring we support those working to take care of us; respecting them and the difficult situations they are working in.

 About the COVID-19 temporary register

 In response to the COVID-19 pandemic, the HCPC has worked with the UK Government to create a COVID-19 temporary register.

 Our intention in doing so is to ensure there are no regulatory barriers to the following two groups practising on a temporary basis:

 - Former registrants who have de-registered within the last three years.

-- Third year students, on UK approved programmes, who have completed all their clinical practice placements.
+- Third year biomedical science and clinical science students, on UK approved programmes, who have completed all their clinical practice placements.